Microsoft will offer a 15-inch version of the Surface Laptop 3

 For the first time, Microsoft plans to offer a 15-inch version of the Surface Laptop.
 In addition to offering variants with Intel's 10th-gen Ice Lake chips, Microsoft worked with AMD to develop a custom Ryzen mobile CPU for the Surface Laptop 3.
 The company's Panos Panay claimed the Ryzen "Surface Edition" is the most powerful mobile CPU in a laptop available today, noting that it's three times faster than the underpowered 2018 MacBook Air.
 The CPU also includes built-in Vega 11 graphics.
-This won't make the Surface Laptop into a gaming machine, but it'll work in a pinch.
+This won't make the Surface Laptop into a gaming machine, but it'll work in a pinch when you want to play games like Fortnite and Overwatch.

 Sponsored Links